lightning-framework/lightning/README.md

   - Support for async request processing
   - Built-in support for websockets
   - Built-in support for HTTP/2
+  - Built-in support for argument injection

 # Getting Started

 1. Write a configuration file.
-See `lightning.config.Config` for options.
+See documentation of `lightning.config.Config` for a description of options.

+In particular, you must define `scan_prefixes` so that the framework knows where to look for routes, exception handlers, and web sockets.

 ```json
 {